CriminalPancake/void-stranger-ap/README.md

 ## Known bugs

-1. Locust count might get a little wonky with repeated connections after collecting a large amount of them.
-I think I fixed this already but let me know if anything strange happens with this

-2. Mon will be invisible if your locust count isn't high enough.
+1. Mon will be invisible if your locust count isn't high enough.
 For now I have made it so they are standing on a locust tile.
 Even after somebody else fixed this on their end, my game refuses to draw their sprite, so this issue might be here to stay, unfortunately.

-3. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
+2. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message so I can fix it.

-4. if you plead guilty to hoarding locusts in court, chest locations get disabled

-5. During the final RPG battle, the command menu text is squished together.
+3. During the final RPG battle, the command menu text is squished together.
 This is purely visual thankfully.

 ## General options/game info
 Game Spoilers ahead, read at your own risk